In this section

 The test can be performed on babies, but a baby less than 12 months of age has less reactive skin and so the results may be lessened.
-Registered nurses, who have undergone extensive training in the procedure perform skin tests and, the result is interpreted by medical specialists with experience in allergy diagnosis and management.
+Registered nurses, who have undergone extensive training in the procedure, perform skin tests and the result is interpreted by medical specialists with experience in allergy diagnosis and management.

-This is a highly specialized test that is performed in an inpatient setting by experienced allergy specialists and nursing staff in a safe clinical environment.
+This is a highly specialised test that is performed in an inpatient setting by experienced allergy specialists and nursing staff in a safe clinical environment.
 The test takes a minimum of four hours and involves giving a child increasing amounts of an allergen (e.g. food or drug).
 The child is observed closely after each dose for any clinical allergic response.